What is Memorial Jewelry?

-- Because it allows us to keep our loved one with us at all times.
+- It allows us to keep our loved one with us at all times.

-- Because it helps us always feel connected to our loved one.
+- It helps us always feel connected to our loved one.

-- Because it helps us channel our grief into something positive and beautiful.
+- It helps us channel our grief into something positive and beautiful.

-- Because it is subtle and elegant enough for carefree wear, no matter the occasion.
+- It is subtle and elegant enough for carefree wear, no matter the occasion.

-- Because it feels right to honor our loved ones with something that is both beautiful and everlasting.
+- It feels right to honor our loved ones with something that is both beautiful and everlasting.

-- Because planning to pass the piece on to our children brings us great joy.
+- Planning to pass the piece on to our children brings us great joy.

 How long has memorial jewelry been popular?

-There is evidence that jewelry has been used for the purpose of memorialization for millenia.
+There is evidence that jewelry has been used to memorialize and honor loved ones for millenia.